 Inflammation is something that a large majority of the population suffer from and there are many ways that it can come about.
 One of these ways is through old age, and unfortunately cannot always be prevented.
 However, did you know that the hours of sleep you get can affect the severity of your inflammation?
 Probably not.

 There have been a series of studies that have indicated the quality of your sleep can influence your inflammation.
-In fact, many studies have indicated that poor sleep can increase inflammation and cell damage.
+Many studies have indicated that poor sleep can increase inflammation and cell damage.
 It is clear that if you are not getting enough sleep, you’re putting your body at risk of making your existing inflammation worse and sleep evaluation is something that is being offered to now suffering patients.

 You may be like to read more about The Top 10 Best Pillow Review.